Philo of Byblos: Works

 According to Eusebius, Philo discovered secret mythological writings of the ancient Phoenicians assembled by the Phoenician writer Sanchuniathon who, according to Eusebius/Philo, transcribed the sacred lore from pillars in the temples of Byblos.
-Philo also translated all (or some) parts of the work in his Phoenician History.
-According to Porphyry, Sanchuniathon wrote a history of the Jews, based on information derived from Hierombal (i.e. Jeruba'al), a priest of the god Jevo, and dedicated it to Abelbal or Abibal, king of Berytus.
+Philo also translated all (or some) of the work in his Phoenician History.
+According to Porphyry, Sanchuniathon wrote a history of the Jews based on information derived from Hierombalus (i.e. Jeruba'al), a Yahwist priest, and dedicated it to Abelbal or Abibal, king of Berytus.

 The sequence of the gods and their genealogy among the Phoenicians, as gleaned from Philo's quoted fragments, were for long recognized as supporting the general scheme in Hesiod's Theogony.
 Names of deities on the cuneiform tablets from Ugarit (modern Ras Shamra, Syria) fall into similar patterns.
 Compare the genealogical tables at Sanchuniathon.